 “This was given to me by my partner when we first started seeing each other.
 When my daughter came of age I gave it to her.
 She left it behind.”
-Wetting her lips, she continued.
+She wet her lips.
 “I’m old.
 I don’t have anyone to leave my belongings to, and of the little I own this is the most precious.
 I know you’ll take good care of it.”

 He took the comb from her.
 Though delicate in appearance, it was firm and heavy.
 “Thank you.
 I’ll take good care of it.”

 “Then it’s settled.
 Next time you visit me I want to see your hair set with that comb.
 Gods know you have more than enough hair to play around with.
 It might even help you find a pretty girl.”

 Kira sighed.
 He was glad to see Elia back to her sharp self but wished she had chosen another topic.
 “It’s not that easy.
 You know that.
 Besides, I don’t want to fall in love and then wind up accidentally killing them.”

 “Nonsense!
 You’re here, after all.
 Assuming that touching problem of yours was passed down from your father—because your uncle surely doesn’t suffer from it—it didn’t stop him from seeking out and bedding your mother.”
 He winced, and she added, “Eutau wasn’t very pleased when I discovered what your touch could do.”

 “No, he wasn’t.
 I think it was one of the reasons we moved away from the Old Town.
 He was afraid that other people would become aware of it and that my life would be in danger.”